BenjaminJacob86/SCHISM-TileViewer/ESC1GB.md

-# WHAT - What is assessed ?
+# WHAT? - What is assessed

 The application evaluates erosion risk based on forecast simulations and allows to quantify the effectiveness of Nature-based Solutions in terms of indicator metrics through  their comparisons between forecast simulations with and without seagrass vegetation.